NovatecConsulting/BeanTest/README.md

-# Bean Testing for JEE Applications using CDI
+# Bean Testing for Java EE Applications using CDI

-This project attempts to show an interesting approach on testing JEE Applications.
+This project attempts to show an interesting approach on testing Java EE Applications.
 It uses a CDI Container to resolve dependencies like EJBs or Resources when running unit test in a standard environment.